Spring Problems caused by Hanger Location

 The spring problems here were an incorrect centre of balance was selected to hang the centre hanger.
 We also found the front and back hangers welded in the wrong location.

-Although it can be tempting to install these rocker rollers yourself, it is better to get an expert to do the installation.
+Although it can be tempting to install rocker roller springs yourself, it is better to get an expert to do the installation.
 After all, the experts must provide a warranty on their work.

 So how do I get my hangers right?